cindistar/virtual-store-app/README.md

 # App Overview

-The application is composed by several functionalities as a typical e-commerce app.
+The application is composed by several functionalities as a typical e-commerce app such as: login, logout, cart screen, orders, payment and so forth.
+It also includes a

 # Packages

-The application is composed by several functionalities as a typical e-commerce app.
 The app uses the following packages:

   alphabet_list_scroll_view: